ethz-randomwalk/polytopewalk/README.md

 where the polytope is specified with $n$ equality constraints and $k$ coordinate-wise inequality constraints.

-In ``PolytopeWalk``, we implement the MCMC algorithms in both the dense, full-dimensional and the sparse, constrainted polytope formulation.
+In ``PolytopeWalk``, we implement the MCMC algorithms in both the dense, full-dimensional and the sparse, constrained polytope formulation.

 ## Installation